drewhsu86/Quizmon/README.md

 [React Component Hierarchy - draw.io](https://app.diagrams.net/#G1ZBsu3NufmAujOtJNN5jmgIDCL-xgoabz)

 Here is an ERD of the databases on the backend.
-Currently, the Completed-ness table has not been implemented but Users, Questions, Topics and Comments have been implemented.
+Currently, the Completed table has not been implemented but Users, Questions, Topics and Comments have been implemented.

 ![ERD of Quizmon backend](./quizmon-ERD.png)